 In 2017 two computer scientists from the University of Washington published a technique for generating fast and practical explanations of a particular kind of ML called tree-based models (specifically, a variant called XGBoost).
 The algorithm’s authors named their work SHAP, for Shapley additive explanations, and it’s been used hundreds of times for coding projects.

 The Shapley name refers to American economist and Nobelist Lloyd Shapley, who in 1953 first published his formulas for assigning credit to “players” in a multi-dimensional game where no player acts alone.
 Shapley’s seminal game theory work has influenced voting systems, college admissions, and scouting in professional sports.
 Shapley Values work well in machine learning, too.
 The catch is that they’re expensive to compute.
-In a game or model with just 50 variables you’re already looking at considering more options than there are stars than there are in the universe.
+In a game or model with just 50 variables you’re already looking at considering more options than there are stars in the universe.

 That’s where SHAP comes in.
 SHAP approximates Shapley values quickly by cleverly using the tree structure of XGBoost models, speeding up the explanation time enough to make it practical to assign credit to each variable.
 Some banks and lenders eager to use machine learning in credit underwriting or other models are asking themselves, “Why not just use SHAP to power my explanation requirements?"